ringcentral/ringcentral-api-docs/docs/team-messaging/bots/walkthrough.md

 {!> code-samples/team-messaging/bot-app.js [ln:50-80] !}
 ```

-!!! info "The bot provisioner will only use the first URL specificed in the oAuth settings."
+!!! info "If you have multiple redirect URLs specified, RingCentral will only use the first URL specificed in the oAuth settings."

 <img src="../../../img/authorization.png" class="img-fluid" style="max-width: 300px">

-The access token obtained is a `permanent` access token.
-It's the developer responsibility to manage this access token.
-For public applications this would mean storing the bot token in a database and mapping to a customerId.
-They would then use the customerId to retrieve the access token before posting back to RingCentral.
+The access key ultimately obtained is a `permanent` access key.
+It's the developer responsibility to manage this access key.
+For public applications this would mean storing the access key in a database and mapping it to a customer Id of some kind.

+That way when a bot receives a webhook event notifying the bot of a message posted to a team, the customer Id can be used to look up the corresponding access key so the bot can post a message in response.

 ## Step 6.
 Subscribe to webhooks

-We can now subscribe to RingCentral events using the code below:
+With an access key in hand, your next task is to subscribe to the events related to the chat (team, conversation, etc) the bot is installed in.
+We recommend you install to both post events and group events.
+This will allow your bot to be informed whenever a message is posted or a member joins/leaves a team for which the bot is also a member.

 ```js
 {!> code-samples/team-messaging/bot-app.js [ln:111-134] !}